Rules and guidelines of the Autism Politics Discussion Group

 If you feel awkward or otherwise unconfortable about this emerging new social norm, you don't have to do it.
 Feel free to introduce yourself in whatever way you feel comfortable with.
 However, please do not respond to other people's sharing of pronouns by ridiculing it (e.g. by announcing outlandish pronouns that you don't actually use) or by otherwise making a scene about it.
 If you don't understand the reasons for this new social custom, we can discuss it.

 Miscellaneous unintended offenses.
-If someone sincerely asks you to stop saying or doing X because it's upsetting them for whatever reason, then please stop saying or doing X, if at all possible, even if you don't fully understand what the problem is.
-Ask for clarification if needed (unless the issue has to do with racism or something similar, in which case please Google it yourself, if possible, and only then ask for further clarification if needed).
+If someone sincerely asks you to stop saying or doing X because it's upsetting them for whatever reason, then please immediately stop saying or doing X, if at all possible, even if you don't fully understand what the problem is.
+Ask for clarification if needed, but do not press the issue.
+(If the issue has to do with perceptions of racism or other kinds of marginalization, please Google it yourself, if possible, and only then ask for further clarification if needed, and even then ask for explanations only if the other person is willing.)
+In some cases we may create a confidential stream, for just you and the core members, to discuss the issue further.

 If saying or doing X happens to be essential to the conduct of the meeting, or essential to something you wanted to talk about, then try to improvise an alternate, non-bothersome near-equivalent of X.